DonghoonKwon/tud-sumo-examples/README.md

 There are 2 different example scenarios included:

-1. **_Basic Scenario_**: Acts as an integrity check to ensure both SUMO and TUD-SUMO are installed and runs correctly.
+1. **_Basic Scenario_**: Acts as an integrity check to ensure both SUMO and TUD-SUMO are installed and run correctly.
 2. **_A20 Scenario_**: A complex scenario of the A20 in Rotterdam, with multiple controllers and events.
 To show the gui, run with the command line flag `-gui` and use `-seed {x}` to run with a specific seed.

 The scenarios can be run with either `basic_scenario/demo.py` or `a20_scenario/demo.py`.
 The networks used in each scenario are shown below.